robin850/dojo-rails/README.md

 //= require dojo/dojo
 ```

 That's it!
 It may seem obvious but you can also use [CoffeeScript](http://coffeescript.org) in your files.
-Here an example [reference guide](http://dojotoolkit.org/reference-guide/1.8/):
+Here an example of the [reference guide](http://dojotoolkit.org/reference-guide/1.8/):

 ```coffeescript
 #= require dojo